arikaufman/algorithmicTrading/README.md

 From here, I can obtain securities with high cointegration, and use the pairs trading model to identify entry and exit points.
 The model I built uses an ordinary least squares regression between the two securities in question.
 When the model has a positive z-score above an upper limit, you should short stock 1, and buy stock 2, selling out when the upper-limit band is reached (and we've reached mean-reversion).
 In contrast, when the model has a negative z-score below a lower limit, you should short stock 2, and buy stock 1, selling out when the lower-limit band is reached (and we've reached mean-reversion).

 ### Results
+The following notable parameters were used to obtain these results:
+* Enter at Z-Score of +/- 2.5
+* Exit at Z-Score of +/- 0.5
+* Period of 20 days
+* Only one position open at a time
+* Positions sized at 50% Long, 50% Short

 Using a correlated pair (Visa, Mastercard) the following results were obtained:
 ![Figure_3](assets/Figure_3.png)
 ![Figure_3_1](assets/Figure_3.1.png)